freenas/freenas-docs/userguide/intro.rst

 error messages, popup dialogs, and help text.
 An iX Official theme has been added which is the default for new installations.

 NAT support has been added as the default for most :ref:`Plugins`.
-With NAT, a plugin is contained in its own network and doesnt require any knowledge of the physical network to work properly.
+With NAT, a plugin is contained in its own network and does not require any knowledge of the physical network to work properly.
 This removes the need to manually configure IP addresses or have a DHCP server running.
 When installing a plugin into a virtualized environment, NAT removes the requirement to enable Promiscuous Mode for the network.

 The :ref:`Plugins` page has been streamlined so that most operations can be performed without having to go to the :ref:`Jails` page.
 Support for collections has been added to differentiate between iXsystems plugins, which receive updates every few weeks, and Community plugins.
 In addition, there have been many bug fixes and improvements to iocage, the Plugins backend, resulting in a much better Plugins user experience.

 An :ref:`ACL Manager <ACL Management>` has been added to :menuselection:`Storage --> Pools -->` |ui-options| and the